openvinotoolkit/open_model_zoo/demos/object_detection_demo_ssd_async/README.md

     -h                        Print a usage message.
     -i "<path>"               Required.
 Path to a video file (specify "cam" to work with camera).
     -m "<path>"               Required.
 Path to an .xml file with a trained model.
       -l "<absolute_path>"    Required for CPU custom layers.
-Absolute path to a shared library with the kernel implementations.
+Absolute path to a shared library with the kernels implementations.
           Or
       -c "<absolute_path>"    Required for GPU custom kernels.
-Absolute path to the .xml file with the kernel descriptions.
+Absolute path to the .xml file with the kernels descriptions.
     -d "<device>"             Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
     -pc                       Optional.
 Enables per-layer performance report.
     -r                        Optional.
 Inference results as raw values.
     -t                        Optional.
 Probability threshold for detections.
     -auto_resize              Optional.
 Enables resizable input with support of ROI crop & auto resize.
+    -no_show                  Optional.
+Do not show processed video.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.